 An analysis of long-term observations at CFA was undertaken to determine if climate trends are detectable in the available data.
 However, it should be pointed out that computing climate trends from a single station has significant limitations due to instrument uncertainty, land-use changes, and the natural variability in the observations.
-The analysis was conducted for the period 1950-2022.
+The temperature and wind data are taken from the more reliable CFA Mesonet station between 1994 through 2024, whereas the precipitation data (including snowfall) is taken from the Thermoscreen dataset measured between 1950 through 2024.
 Daily mean, maximum, and minimum air temperatures were averaged for each year of the record.
 A linear regression and analysis of variance was conducted on the resulting annual-average data set (Figure 6).
-The regression indicates a slight upward trend in air temperature as measured at the CFA Thermoscreen.
-The trend is most visible in the average daily maximum temperature and least visible in the average daily minimum temperature.
-Climate change research actually indicates that minimum temperatures are in general rising faster than maximum temperatures, though there are many exceptions (IPCC, 2018).
-The computed trend for the average daily maximum temperature is 0.18°F for each decade.
-But this trend is not statistically significant at a 95% level as indicated by an analysis of variance, so the CFA observations by themselves do not provide strong evidence for a trend in annual temperatures.
+The regression indicates a slight upward trend in annual daily average mean air temperatures with 0.008°F per year (or 0.08°F per decade).
+The trend is negative for the daily maximum temperatures with -0.013°F per year (or -0.13°F per decade) but a positive trend for the average daily minimum temperature with 0.028°F per year (or 0.28°F per decade).
+Climate change research indicates that minimum temperatures are in general rising faster than maximum temperatures, though there are many exceptions (IPCC, 2018) which agrees with our dataset.
+The annual daily average air temperature trend is not statistically significant at a 95% level as indicated by an analysis of variance, so the CFA observations by themselves do not provide strong evidence for a trend in annual temperatures.

 The analysis of air temperature was further examined in light of the winter (December-February) and summer (June-August) seasons.
 For the winter season, the computed temperature trends are actually slightly negative for the daily maximum, average, and minimum temperatures (Figure 7).
-The steepest slope is observed in the daily maximum temperature, followed by the daily average temperature.
+The steepest slope is observed in the daily maximum temperature with -0.113°F per year (or -1.13°F per decade).
 None of the winter slopes, however, are significantly different from zero at a 95% level as determined by the analysis of variance.
 Analysis of the summer temperature trends provided the strongest signals in the CFA data.
-As is the case with the annual data, the largest summer trend is observed in daily maximum air temperature followed by the daily mean and minimum temperatures (Figure 8).
-The slopes for the summer daily maximum and daily mean temperatures are both significantly different from zero at a 95% confidence level.
-Hence, the summer CFA data show the strongest evidence of a long-term trend, with the daily average trend being 0.37°F per decade.
+As is the case with the annual data, the largest summer trend is observed in daily minimum air temperature (Figure 8) with 0.113°F per year (or 1.13°F per decade).
+The slope for the summer daily maximum is not significantly different from zero at a 95% confidence level.
+Hence, the summer CFA data show the strongest evidence of a long-term trend, with the daily minimum and daily average temperatures.

-A similar regression analysis was undertaken for precipitation.
-Daily precipitation totals were averaged for each year of record at CFA (1951-2022).
-A linear regression and an analysis of variance were performed on the averaged data (Figure 9).
-The linear regression indicates that CFA precipitation has a negative trend of 0.05 inches per decade.
-However, this trend is not significantly different from zero at a 95% confidence level.
-A separate analysis of seasonal precipitation did not show any difference between the winter and summer seasons.
+A similar regression analysis was undertaken for precipitation and snowfall.
+A linear regression and an analysis of variance were performed on the average precipitation data (Figure 9) and snowfall data (Figure 10).
+The linear regression indicates that CFA precipitation has a negative trend of 0.003 inches per year (or 0.03" per decade).
+An analysis of variance shows this trend is not significantly different from zero at a 95% confidence level.
+The linear regression indicates that CFA snowfall has a negative trend of 0.043 inches per year (or -0.43" per decade).
+An analysis of variance also shows this trend is not significantly different from zero at a 95% confidence level.